gwn/ted/README.md

 - is interactive.
 Commands are sent from inside the `ted` shell.
   You don't have to repeat the `ted` command every time.
-There is no non-interactive mode as `ted` is intended to be used directly by its end power-users all the time and not by scripts.
+There is no non-interactive mode as `ted` is intended to be used directly by its human users and not by scripts.

 - is intentionally stateful.
 It remembers the filter, order and limit you set so you don't type them again and again.